stschulte/puppet-nimsoft/README.md

 ### Agentil probe

+The `sapbasis_agentil` probe can be used to monitor SAP instances.
+The probe is available trough CA but has been developed by Agentil.

-Agentil has developed the `sapbasis_agentil` probe that is able to monitor all your SAP instances.
-While the `sapbasis_agentil` configuratio file follows the same rules as any other nimsoft configuration file, it is special in the way how it handles arrays (e.g. one system can be assigned to more than one template) and it is able to establish references between landscapes, systems, users and templates by assiging numerical IDs to every landscape, system, etc.
+While the probe shares the same configuration file format as any other nimsoft probe (note: this is about to change and new versions use json as a configuration format) the configuration file is very special in how it represents arrays (e.g. one system can be assigned to more than one template) and references (e.g. system definition can reference a user definition)

-This way it is nearly impossible to use the native nimsoft deployment mechanism by overwriting cfg files with cfx files.
+This way it is nearly impossible to use the native nimsoft deployment mechanism to make configuration changes.

-The custom types for handling different aspects of your `sapbasis_agentil` configuration file however is able to establish relationships, remove systems and landscapes, generating new ids for new systems etc.
+The custom types for handling different aspects of your `sapbasis_agentil` allow a very abstract view of the configuration file and are able to add/remove/modify systems and landscapes and creating the necessary relationships.

 #### agentil\_landscape